japanj/pugs-detection/models/README.md

 It contains **two sub-folders**: `checkpoints` and `test_result`

+**All the model checkpoints and model performance metrics from each experiment can be downloaded from https://doi.org/10.5281/zenodo.15596620**

 ## `checkpoints` folder

 This folder contains sub-folders of different training experiments (`version_<number>`).
 Inside sub-folder, it contains: